gredss/public-discourse-sentiment/README.md

 ## Introduction

-Public discourse in Indonesia is increasingly shaped by social media platforms, where millions of comments reflect public opinion on politics, economics, and social issues.
-Unlike formal writing, these comments often contain **slang, emojis, spelling variations, and informal structures**, making sentiment analysis a non-trivial task.
+Public discourse in Indonesia is increasingly shaped by social media, where millions of comments convey public opinion on political, economic, and social issues.
+Unlike formal writing, these comments often feature slang, emojis, spelling variations, and informal structures, which makes sentiment analysis particularly challenging.

-This project situates itself in a **real-world case study**: the controversy surrounding the **Indonesian House of Representatives (DPR) receiving a daily salary bonus of IDR 3 million**.
-The case generated intense public reaction online, producing a wide range of sentiments—from anger and criticism to sarcasm and occasional support.
-By analyzing such discussions, the system demonstrates its relevance in handling sentiment within politically charged and socially noisy contexts.
+This project documents a real-world case study through two politically charged events: the controversy over the Indonesian House of Representatives (DPR) receiving a daily salary bonus of IDR 3 million, and the Jakarta protest of 28 August 2025, a large demonstration that drew nationwide attention.
+Both episodes sparked intense online debate, ranging from anger and criticism to sarcasm and occasional support.

-Moreover, presents a dataset of Indonesian YouTube comments collected in the context of the Jakarta protest on 28 August 2025, a major demonstration that drew nationwide attention.
-The dataset has been curated to capture how Indonesian citizens express sentiment online in politically and socially charged moments.

-Therefore, this project focuses on creating and documenting a high-quality dataset that can serve as a foundation for future work in sentiment analysis, computational social science, and digital politics.
+The result is a curated dataset of Indonesian YouTube comments, designed to capture how citizens express sentiment in moments of political and social tension.
+By providing this resource, the project aims to support future work in sentiment analysis, computational social science, and the study of digital politics.

 ---